Saumya-eng/Breast-Cancer-Classification/README.md

 This project focuses on building a machine learning model to classify whether a tumor is **benign** or **malignant** based on medical diagnostic features.

-It demonstrates the complete ML pipeline including data preprocessing, exploratory data analysis (EDA), model training, and evaluation.
+It demonstrates a complete ML pipeline including data preprocessing, exploratory data analysis (EDA), model training, and evaluation.

 ---